top of page

 Stephen began studying piano aged 7 with Peter Sage-Passant in his home town of Frome, Somerset, England.

-At 11, he won a full scholarship to music school.
-In his early years, Stephen won the prize for the highest ABRSM music exam result in the country and reached the final of the Ettlingen International Competition for Young Pianists.
-He would later withdraw from the televised stage of BBC Young Musicians because of injury.
+Whilst no prodigy, Stephen was hardworking and musical.
+At 11, he won a full scholarship to music school, on the strength of his all-round musicality and portfolio of compositions from the age of 9 onwards.
+In his early school years, Stephen won the prize for the highest ABRSM music exam result in the country and reached the final of the Ettlingen International Competition for Young Pianists.
+He reached the televised stage of BBC Young Musicians but withdrew through injury.

-Whilst at Cambridge, Stephen travelled on a bursary to New York for piano tuition with Sophia Rosoff (1924 – 2017), a radical teacher who studied with and co-edited the essays of Abby Whiteside (1881 – 1956).
+Cambridge lit the spark of Stephen's journey towards confident performing and inspirational tutoring.
+Stephen travelled on a bursary to New York for piano tuition with Sophia Rosoff (1921 – 2017), who'd studied with and co-edited the essays of the greatest of all piano pioneers, Abby Whiteside (1881 – 1956).

 • dissolves technical difficulties through deepening self-awareness, not dogma or drills

-• draws on other fields such as sport, dance, art
+• draws on varied musical genres and other fields such as sport, dance and martial arts

-In his spare time, Stephen enjoys walking, photography and film-making.
+In his spare time, Stephen enjoys singing, qigong, photography, walking and cycling.

 bottom of page